 Although I recently crossed the finish line in the race of college admission, I know many rising high school seniors are just now taking their places at the starting line.
 The summer between junior and senior year is the time to prepare yourself for the college admission and scholarship application process ahead.
 You can start working on your college applications and personal statements, maybe participate in a couple of jobs or clubs that will beef up your applications, and, most importantly, finalize the list of colleges to which you will apply.

 For many high school students, summertime is marked by hours spent watching TV, playing video games, or sleeping the days away.
 And much of that leisure time is well deserved, especially after the grueling junior year.
 However, with all of this free time, soon-to-be seniors should use some of it in a constructive way that will help them with their college applications.
 Here are a few ideas!

 Write a rough draft of the application essay

 Summer is a great time to write a rough draft of the application essay/personal statement.
 Since many colleges use similar prompts year after year, students can often glean an idea of what colleges are looking for in essays by reading old prompts and sample essays.
 They can formulate their writing plans based upon what they observe.
-For colleges and universities accepting the Common Application, essay prompts may change little if at all.
 Use the summer before senior year to take your time drafting an application essay you’ll be proud of!

 Get résumé-worthy experience